 And while this eruptive process continued and then concluded within the timespan of about a week, it’s worth noting that over on the island right next door (Isabela), some increased seismic activity was reported at Sierra Negra Volcano.
 In fact, erratic volcanic activity has been reported at Sierra Negra for the past 3 months, having been monitored ever since a series of small tremors was registered.
 But it wasn’t until the past couple of weeks, that these have begun increasing in both strength and frequency.

 This area also happens to be a visitor site (exclusive to our Island-2-Island Hopping Tour), and explorers that choose to come here get the chance to walk along the rim of one of the world’s largest calderas.
 For safety reasons, the local authorities (the Galapagos National Park and Emergency Operations Committee) have agreed to close the site to any type of tourist activity.
 Lava flows from various vents have gone in different directions: some towards the caldera floor, while other vents have leeched out into the outer northern flanks which means the flows are headed towards the coast.
 Just like the Fernandina Island volcanic event mentioned at the beginning, lava flows are visible for tour vessels particularly if they are sailing along the southern section of the Bolivar Channel (between Isabela and Fernandina islands).
-Such a trip is available.
-It just so happens that, within the next 5 days, Yacht La Pinta will be right at this area during our 7-day Western Galapagos Islands itinerary.
-Following that, the Santa Cruz II and Yacht Isabela II will sail in these waters in about a week from now.
+Such a trip is available aboard Yacht La Pinta.
+Following that, our sister vessels, the Santa Cruz II and Yacht Isabela II, will sail in these waters in about a week from now.
 We’re keeping our fingers crossed, hoping that our next round of guests will be able to witness this event, just like we did ten days ago.
 Without a doubt, it is a natural event that reveals to us all the stunning geological forces that our planet is made of.
 Here’s to this Galapagos volcanic eruption at Sierra Negra 2018!

 Photo Credits: Erika Villón, Joan Solórzano, Emergency Committee Staff, Dr. Marcelo Izquierdo (LPTA archival reporter) Yacht La Pinta.